Visiting the Hoover Dam was one of the highlights of you our American Southwest road trip last summer.

-The second part has more details information about the dam’s working and some interesting interactive and fun displays that show how electricity is formed and daily activities’ impact on its demand of production.
+The second part has more detailed information about the dam’s working and some interesting interactive and fun displays that show how electricity is formed and daily activities’ impact on its demand for production.

 We found the whole experience truly enriching and felt is was a good compromise between just driving across the dam and taking the full on guided tour.

 Hoover dam guided tour